minh-1105/Emotion-Detect/README.md

 # Facial Emotion Recognition with Transfer Learning

-This project builds an end-to-end facial emotion recognition pipeline for still images.
+This project builds an end-to-end facial emotion recognition pipeline for both still images and real-time multi-face detection.
 It combines AffectNet-based datasets, MediaPipe Face Detection, and transfer learning with pretrained CNN backbones to classify facial expressions into eight emotion classes.

 ## Overview